Hog Island (Grenada)

 Hog Island is a small uninhabited island off the southern coast of the island of Grenada in the Caribbean.
 Hog Island covers 85 acres and lies 0.438 miles (0.705 km) west of Calvigny Island.

 History

 The island was named after wild pigs that lived in the past there.
 Hog Island was owned by the Theodore family for four generations who farmed there.
 In 1979, the government declared the acquisition of Hog Island for public purposes but never took possession or compensated the Theodore family, who have continued to use the land.
 In 2006 a major resort with a hotel and villas was proposed by Cinnamon 88 to be built on the island and Mt.
 Hartman Estate.
 It was met with resistance due to the impact on the critically endangered, endemic Grenada Dove.
 In January 2007, photos emerged showing that Cinnamon 88 had clear-cut a large area in the southern part of Hog Island.
 Planning stopped in 2008 when the global financial crisis occurred.
-Between June 2007 and July 2009 a bridge was build connecting the island to the mainland.
+Between June 2007 and July 2009 a bridge was built connecting the island to the mainland.